RafqaHaddad1/DesignPatterns/README.md

 ### G. State

 ---------------------------------------
-Certainly!
 The **State Design Pattern** is a behavioral pattern that allows an object to alter its behavior when its internal state changes.
 It appears as if the object changes its class dynamically based on its state.
 Let's dive into the details:

 1. **Components of the State Design Pattern**:
     - **Context**: Represents the object whose behavior changes based on its internal state.
 It maintains a reference to the current state object.